, Age of the Sage site banner

 The Party told you to ignore the evidence of your eyes and ears.
 It was their final, most essential command.

-It appears in the closing paragraphs of Chapter 7, in Part 1 of 1984, in a passage that appears as follows:-
+It appears in the closing paragraphs of Chapter 7, in Part 1 of 1984, in a passage that reads as follows:-

 He wondered, as he had many times wondered before, whether he himself was a lunatic.
 Perhaps a lunatic was simply a minority of one.
 At one time it had been a sign of madness to believe that the earth goes round the sun; to-day, to believe that the past is inalterable.
 He might be alone in holding that belief, and if alone, then a lunatic.
 But the thought of being a lunatic did not greatly trouble him: the horror was that he might also be wrong.